sjsrey/ors/ors.md

 ## Commercial Scientific Publishing

 The costs of scientific publication has attracted much criticism by members of the academy.
 A well known lament is that the scientific community carries out the peer review process largely gratis yet the commercial journal publishers charge billions of dollars per year for access to the final scientific product.
-Although the true costs of access to journals is often obscured by non-disclosure agreements that university libraries must sign to access journals, some estimates put the annual revenue of the science-publishing industry at $9.4 billion in 2011 with an average revenue per article of roughly \$5000, average per article costs  around \$3,500-4,000, and profit margins at 20-30\% [@Van-Noorden:2013lq].
+Although the true costs of access to journals is often obscured by non-disclosure agreements that university libraries must sign to access journals, some estimates put the annual revenue of the science-publishing industry at $9.4 billion in 2011 with an average revenue per article of roughly
+\$5000, average per article costs  around \$3,500-4,000, and profit margins at 20-30\% [@Van-Noorden:2013lq].
+Curated or captured science is the result.
+Publishers own the copyright of the paper and have enclosed the theory within the confines of the article.
+Software and data are generally not to be found, even in cases where the paper access costs can be borne.

 Commercial publishers counter these claims by pointing to the role than journal branding can play through the peer review process.
 Rejection by high prestige journals serves to filter manuscripts to the most appropriate outlets and lowers the search costs for future researchers.

 ### Open Access